wp-plugins/vox-importer/readme.txt

 Tags: importer, vox, WordPress.com
 Requires at least: 2.9
 Tested up to: 3.0
-Stable tag: 0.6
+Stable tag: 0.7

 Import posts, comments, tags, and attachments from a Vox.com blog.

 == Description ==

 Import posts, comments, tags, and attachments from a Vox.com blog.

-This plugin depends on the WP_Importer base class.
+If you install this plugin on WordPress 2.9 you will need the WP_Importer base class.
 You can download it here: http://wordpress.org/extend/plugins/class-wp-importer/

 == Installation ==